Application model

 The Rerun distribution comes with numerous moving pieces:

-• The Native Viewer: the Rerun GUI application for native platforms (Linux, macOS, Windows).
+- The Viewer: the Rerun GUI application for native platforms (Linux, macOS, Windows) and web.
+This is where logged data is visualized.

-• The Web/HTTP Server, for serving the web page that hosts the Web Viewer.
+- The Web/HTTP Server, for serving the web page that hosts the Viewer running as a Wasm application.

 What runs where? what-runs-where